SatoshiPortal/dockers/README.md

 **Please submit improvements and post your comments, we definitely want to get better with your help!**

+The website folder is for the www.bitcoindockers.com which hosts this repository.

 # Features

 - lightweight alpine-based docker containers (runnable on RPi’s and other small devices)